Are you an adviser? Go to Unbiased Pro

 What are the advantages of a salary sacrifice pension?

-The tax and NI you pay is based on what you earn, therefore lowering your salary lowers your tax and NI contributions too.
+• Saves on income tax and NI contributions: The tax and NI you pay are based on what you earn, so lowering your salary lowers your tax and NI contributions too.

 What are the disadvantages of a salary sacrifice pension?

-Credit providers typically calculate how much you can borrow based on your salary.
+• It impacts how much you can borrow: Credit providers typically calculate how much you can borrow based on your salary.
+A lower figure might influence what size mortgage you can get, for instance.

 Get pension advice